 sfc/scannow

-It is possible that this process will take some time.
-If the scan is successful in detecting and fixing files, you’ll see a message that says something like ‘Windows Resource Protection found corrupt files and successfully repaired them.’
+This process may take some time.
+If the scan is successful in detecting and fixing files, you’ll see a message that says something like, ‘Windows Resource Protection found corrupt files and successfully repaired them.’

 If the SFC scan does not reveal any problems, you can try running a DISM scan, which stands for Deployment Image Servicing and Management, instead.
 Similar to an SFC scan, DISM can repair system images and files on your Windows system.
 Here’s how to get it to work: